rotkonetworks/w3reg-docs/src/testnet.md

 cargo run up parachain --file tests/networks/rococo+people.toml --verbose
 ```
 #### 2. Set WebSocket Endpoint
-Use either the provided endpoint or your local testnet for `people-rococo`:
 Use either the provided endpoint/portal or your local testnet for `people-rococo`:
 ```
 wss://dev.rotko.net/people-rococo